 A new documentary from Greentech Films, “Scaling Wind,” looks at people championing the proposal of the U.S. Department of Energy’s 2008 report, “20 Percent Wind Energy by 2030,” the film profiles people working to overcome the challenges facing achievement of the 20% vision, including the need to modernize and expand the power grid and smarten the nation’s energy policy for a stable market.

 The red rock canyon country of southeastern Utah and northeastern Arizona is one of the most isolated, wild, and beautiful regions of North America.
 Europeans and Americans over time have mostly avoided, disdained, or ignored it.
 Wrecks of Human Ambition illustrates how this landscape undercut notions and expectations of good, productive land held by the first explorers, settlers, and travelers who visited it.
 Even today, its aridity and sandy soils prevent widespread agricultural exploitation, and its cliffs, canyons, and rivers thwart quick travel in and through the landscape.

-On the show this week, I feature the gorgeous new album from Sloan Wainwright, and the latest passionate release from Susan Werner.
-I’ll also play songs from new discs by Tom Curren, Kyle Pederson, and James Durst, among other talented artists.
-Tune in and listen this Saturday at 8pm to Fresh Folk on Utah Public Radio.
+On the show this week, I feature the new and tasty songs from Mitch Katz, as well as the harmony-driven sounds from the duo Byrd & Street.
+I’ll also play tunes from new releases by Bruce & Walker, Freda, and Ivor Game, among other talented artists.
+Join me and listen this Saturday, at 8pm, to Fresh Folk, on Utah Public Radio.